 Tempo runs

-A tempo pace is close to your threshold pace, and this is where the confusion between tempo and threshold arises.
-It's the more sustainable pace that we mentioned above.
+Your tempo pace is close to your threshold pace, and this is where the confusion between tempo and threshold/intervals arises.
+Your tempo pace is the more sustainable pace that we mentioned above.
 It targets your aerobic base, therefore helping you improve your endurance.
-Tempo sessions involve longer reps.
+Tempo sessions involve longer reps, without complete rest periods.

-This is more common if you are training for a half marathon or longer, but tempo runs still have an important role to play for all distances.
+This is more common if you are training for a longer distance (half marathon and above), but tempo runs still have an important role to play for all distances.

 Threshold (interval) vs tempo runs in your Runna plan